 COVID-19 Test Overview

-The Color SARS-CoV-2 amplification test is a loop-mediated isothermal amplification (LAMP) assay intended for the qualitative detection of nucleic acid from the SARS-CoV-2 virus collected in respiratory swabs.
+The Color SARS-CoV-2 RT-LAMP Diagnostic Assay is a real time reverse transcription loop-mediated isothermal amplification (RT-LAMP) assay intended for the qualitative detection of nucleic acid from the SARS-CoV-2 virus collected in respiratory swabs.
 Testing is performed at the Color laboratory which is certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, to perform high complexity tests.

 Results are intended for the detection of SARS-CoV-2 RNA.
 The SARS-CoV-2 RNA is generally detectable in the upper respiratory system during the acute phase of infection.
 Positive results are indicative of active infection with SARS-CoV-2 but do not rule out bacterial infection or co-infection with other viruses.
 The agent detected may not be the definite cause of illness.
 In addition, nucleic acid detection can persist following clearance of active viral replication.
 Laboratories within the United States and its territories are required to report all positive results to the appropriate public health authorities, and in some jurisdictions (including where Color is located), all results (positive, negative, and indeterminate) will be reported to local public health authorities.